ivoloshin/appdev1questions/README.md

 '10':'shi'
 ```

-We want to write a procedure that converts an Arabic number (between 0 and 99), written as a string, into the equivalent Mandarin.
+Implement a function that converts an Arabic number (between 0 and 99), written as a string, into the equivalent Mandarin.

 **Example Usage**
 - `convert_to_mandarin('36')` will return `san shi liu`